 Pipes swung ‘round his banjo easy-like

-Closin’ his eyes and pickin' the tune
+Closin’ his eyes and pickin' out the tune

 Then he began moanin' out the lyrics